Theft Charges

 Fraud – Embezzlement – Forgery – Money Laundering

-There are a wide range of defined “white collar crimes” that are typically non-violent in nature and involve the workplace or the abuse of documentation for illegal gains.
-Charges include obtaining money by false pretenses; forging public records, falsifying a transcript or certification, money-laundering, credit card theft and/or forgery, and writing bad checks.
+There are a wide range of “white collar crimes” that are typically non-violent in nature and typically involve the workplace or the abuse of an employer’s trust for illegal gains.
+Charges include obtaining money by false pretenses, forging public records, falsifying a transcript or certification, money-laundering, credit card theft and/or forgery, and writing bad checks.
 These charges also fall under a range of misdemeanor and felony classes depending on the severity of the charge.

-Defense of white collar crimes involve proving the prosecutor lacks the evidence for a solid conviction.
-Issues concerning the legality of the evidence presented against you or establishing reasonable doubt.
-We highly recommend having an attorney by your side to develop the best strategy on proving reasonable doubt towards the best outcome for your case.
+Defense of white collar crimes involve assessing the admissibility of evidence, and its probative value for a fact-finder, to exploit any deficiency in the prosecutor’s case.
+Because the Commonwealth cannot find you guilty unless it finds you guilty “beyond a reasonable doubt,” we highly recommend having an attorney by your side to develop the best strategy on proving reasonable doubt.

 Assault